devolo/linktimeplugin/README.md

 C++11 header-only library for registration and management of link-time plug-ins.

+Here's a talk that introduces the motivation and implementation of link-time plug-ins: https://youtu.be/BxOiUv6bEqU

 ## What is it?

 In order to achieve a modular structure, many applications use a plug-in based architecture that cleanly separates the core logic from the implementation of individual drivers/handlers that do the actual work.
 For example: